 - Keep the soil covered at all times.
 Nature abhors bare soil.
 By providing a natural “coat of armor” of plants, farmers protect the soil from wind and water erosion while providing habitat for macro- and microorganisms.

 - Strive for diversity of both plant and animal species.
 Grasses, forbs, legumes, and shrubs all live in harmony with each other.
 Some have shallow roots, some deep.
-Some are high-carbon, some are low-carbon, some are legumes.
+Some are high-carbon, some are low-carbon, and some are legumes.
 Each of them plays a role in maintaining soil health.

 - Maintain a living root in the soil as long as possible.
-When you see green growing plants any time of year it is a sign of living roots.
+When you see green growing plants any time of year, it is a sign of living roots.
 Those living roots are feeding soil biology by providing its basic food source: carbon.
 This biology, in turn, fuels the nutrient cycle that feeds plants.

 - Integrate animals.
 Nature does not function without animals.
 The grazing of plants stimulates the plants to pump more carbon into the soil.
 This drives nutrient cycling by feeding biology (see Animal Integration Nexus).

 Learn how to become certified in regenerative agriculture.
 The Regenerative Organic Alliance has a certification program for farmers and ranchers who produce food, textiles, and personal care ingredients.
-The Rodale Institute has an immersive training program in regenerative organic practices focused on aspiring farmers, who get to experience the entire production cycle of a diversified crop and livestock farm.
+The Rodale Institute has an immersive training program in regenerative organic practices focused on aspiring farmers who get to experience the entire production cycle of a diversified crop and livestock farm.
 Other programs:

 - California State University, Chico’s Center for Regenerative Agriculture and Resilient Systems has a mentoring program for ranchers, as well as numerous educational materials.